hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 Checks ContentCatalog.txt file automatically when launched.

-Check button re-checks the file.
+<b>Check</b> button re-checks the file.

-Clean button repairs the file.
+<b>Clean</b> button repairs the file.
 It may take a while with a large mod list.

-Backup button copies ContentCatalog.txt to ContentCatalog.txt.bak.
+<b>Backup</b> button copies ContentCatalog.txt to ContentCatalog.txt.bak.
 A previous backup if it exists will be overwritten without warning.

-Restore button copies ContentCatalog.txt.bak to ContentCatalog.txt
+<b>Restore</b> button copies ContentCatalog.txt.bak to ContentCatalog.txt

-Edit buttons are for opening ContentCatalog.txt or Plugins.txt files for editing with your default text editor.
+<b>Edit</b> buttons are for opening ContentCatalog.txt or Plugins.txt files for editing with your default text editor.

-Explore button opens the folder with your plugin and catalog files.
+<b>Explore</b> button opens the folder with your plugin and catalog files.
 You could manually edit the Plugins.txt file to enable or disable mods if needed.
 A * character indicates that a mod is enabled.